PureStorage-OpenConnect/Arc-PX-VMware-Faststart/kubernetes/modules/px_store/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_store/px5.PNG?raw=true">

+**Note:**
+- The use of PX-Security mandates that Portworx is installed with the CSI option
+- The use of PX-Backup mandates that Portworx is installed with Stork
+- Installing Portworx with the Monitoring option also installs many of the components (Prometheus etc) required by PX-Autopilot, i.e. it allows you to get PX-Autopilot up and running faster.

 7. Accept the agreement for using Portworx

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_store/px6.PNG?raw=true">